Naman-Pal/SIHMON/ceng355report.md

 - Gastrointestinal issues:
   It is the second leading cause of death in infants under 5 years of age.
-It is very common for babies to have gastrointestinal complications for a variety of reasons including diet, physical activity, and even sleep.
+It is widespread for babies to have gastrointestinal complications for a variety of reasons including diet, physical activity, and even sleep.
 However, common problems like diarrhea can seriously dehydrate the infant, often leading to underdeveloped organs, malnutrition, and even death [^5].
 The worst part is most parents would never realize their baby is developing these complications, as this requires continuous monitoring of the baby's health, especially after meals.
-These often develop into bigger digestive issues as the baby grows, if not treated early.
+If not treated early, these often develop into bigger digestive issues as the baby grows.

 [^5]: who.int.
 (2017).
 Diarrhoeal disease.
 Available at :https://www.who.int/news-room/fact-sheets/detail/diarrhoeal-disease